 Breaking Down a Workday

 Earning certification in project management is helpful in learning different communication styles and how to effectively manage stakeholders across a project environment.
-Communication is an integral part of PMBOK® Guide and the skills that any project manager must have, so its value cannot be stressed enough.
+Communication is an integral part of the PMBOK® Guide and the skills that any project manager must-have, so its value cannot be stressed enough.

 Certification also helps to teach the critical technical skills that a project manager needs to be effective in a project environment, including the tools and methods to manage project cost, schedule, risk, and quality.